 A subject line that focuses on humor, curiosity, scarcity, or a dose of randomness can increase email open rates.
 But knowing which powerful words trigger an emotional response from the email recipient can prove even more powerful.
 This is what we call the art of power words.

 But which are these so-called power words that trigger an emotional response?

-A study by Smart Insight concluded that the following TOP 5 power words have the biggest impact on email open-rates:
+A study by Smart Insight concluded that the following TOP 5 power words have the biggest impact on email open rates:

 - Get your

-Another study by Alchemy Worx showed that the following TOP 5 power words affect the email open-rates positively:
+Another study by Alchemy Worx showed that the following TOP 5 power words affect the email open rates positively:

 Takeaway: There is really no magic bullet for which words to use in a subject line.
-The research can give you an idea on which words to use.
+The research can give you an idea of which words to use.
 But it ultimately comes down to a simple truth: you got to A/B test your subject lines to build your own research.

-If your small business hasn’t yet started to focus on email marketing as the primary marketing channel, you are surely missing out a big piece of the profits that email marketing can bring your small business.
+If your small business hasn’t yet started to focus on email marketing as the primary marketing channel, you are surely missing out on a big piece of the profits that email marketing can bring your small business.
 In fact, 86% of businesses reported that they plan to increase their email marketing budgets.
 So make sure that your small business as well includes email marketing as a crucial element of your marketing strategy.

 Despite many restrictions email marketing has, we all want to make our emails look professional and engaging.
 Proper use of visual elements in our emails can help to create beautifully designed templates, enhancing the content and calls-to-action.
 So, in our next blog post, we’ll have a closer look at visual elements in email marketing.